AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 are permanently on, i.e. there is an instance of those running constantly.

-The other models are on demand, i.e. they will be spun up once a request comes in and will be turned off again if there are no requests for some time.
+The other models are on demand, i.e. they will be spun up once a request comes in (this can take up to several minutes depending on model size) and will be turned off again if there are no requests for some time.
+On-demand models are labelled as such in the model overview on the gateway frontend.
 Given the limited resources (at time of writing the whole supporting infrastructure has 8 L40s cards) not all models can run at the same time and it is entirely possible that a model will not spin up after a request because resources are in use.